Gradient flows of interacting Laguerre cells as discrete porous media flows: Introduction

 A Laguerre tessellation (also called power diagram or weighted Voronoi tessellation) is a tessellation of the domain $\mc{L}(X,w) =\{ L_i(X,w)\}_i \in \mathbb{T}_N(\Omega)$ parameterized by a set of particles $X =(x_1,\ldots,x_N)\in (\mathbb{R}^d)^N$ and associated weights $w=(w_1,\ldots, w_N)\in \mathbb{R}^N$, and in which the cells $L_i(X,w)\subset \Omega$ are defined as follows

 We will also refer to $x_i$ as the cell center of the cell $L_i(X,w)$.
 Note that if $w$ is a constant vector then we retrieve the standard Voronoi tessellation of $\Omega$.

 The Voronoi tessellation can be shown to be the unique minimizer of the energy \eqref{eq:FepsX} when $C_i =0$ and $\mathbb{L}_N(\Omega) = \mathbb{T}_N(\Omega)$.
-In this case, the remaining term in \eqref{eq:FepsX} is sometimes referred to as centroidal Voronoi tessellation energy \cite{liu2009centroidal}, and the resulting model governed by \eqref{eq:gfdiscrete} coincides with the Voronoi liquid described in \cite{ruscher2016voronoi}, which is a fluid dynamic interpretation of the Lloyd's algorithm \cite{lloyd1982least,merigot2021non}.
+In this case, the remaining term in \eqref{eq:FepsX} is sometimes referred to as centroidal Voronoi tessellation energy \cite{du1999centroidal,liu2009centroidal}, and the resulting model governed by \eqref{eq:gfdiscrete} coincides with the Voronoi liquid described in \cite{ruscher2016voronoi}, which is a fluid dynamic interpretation of the Lloyd's algorithm \cite{lloyd1982least,merigot2021non}.

-In general, the optimal tessellations for problem \eqref{eq:FepsX} with $\mathbb{L}_N(\Omega) = \mathbb{T}_N(\Omega)$ is always a Laguerre tessellation, and when $\mathbb{L}_N(\Omega) = \mathbb{T}^s_N(\Omega)$ is contained in one (in particular each cell of the optimal tessellation is the intersection of a Laguerre cell with a ball); see Section \ref{sec:energy}.
+In general, the tessellations that solves the minimization problem \eqref{eq:FepsX} with $\mathbb{L}_N(\Omega) = \mathbb{T}_N(\Omega)$ is always a Laguerre tessellation, and when $\mathbb{L}_N(\Omega) = \mathbb{T}^s_N(\Omega)$ is contained in one (in particular each cell of the optimal tessellation is the intersection of a Laguerre cell with a ball); see Section \ref{sec:energy}.
 Our discrete model is therefore related to cell evolution models based on Laguerre tessellations \cite{jones2012modeling}.
 In Voronoi cell models, for example, one imposes the tessellation to be Voronoi and the energy of the system only contains the second term in \eqref{eq:FepsX} (plus extra energy terms often related to the cell perimeter or nodes distance).
-Estabilishing continuous limit for such models is not trivial, partly because the energies considered are usually more complex than those we treat here.
+While some studies have focused on analyzing specific features of these discrete flows (e.g., their long term behaviour \cite{elsey2015mean}), estabilishing continuous limits for such models is not trivial, partly because the energies considered are usually more complex than those we treat here.
 Available results are therefore limited to 1d \cite{fozard2010continuum} or formal calculations \cite{alt2003nonlinear}.
 In this light, the energy \eqref{eq:FepsX} leads to a modified dynamics which is however more amenable to theoretical analysis, at least for the case of energies only depending on the cell area.